-‘Ethical Skincare’ can mean different things to people, and is a term we think is widely misused.
-It is a phrase covering many aspects of skincare manufacturing and retail.
+'Ethical Skincare' can mean different things to people.
+It's a phrase covering many aspects of skincare manufacturing and retail.

 So what do we mean by Ethical Skincare?

-- Independent accreditation as an ethical company.
-Ethical Consumer audited Conscious Skincare in 2019 and awarded our entire range a ‘Best Buy’.
-You can read the full details here.
+Independent accreditation as an ethical company.
+Ethical Consumer audited Conscious Skincare in 2019 and awarded our entire range a 'Best Buy' and here's how they rated us.
 We also gained some of the highest scores in all of the different product categories for our ethical approach.

-- Working with Fairtrade co-operatives to source ingredients and raw materials.
-For example, the Shea Butter and Cocoa Butter used in our face creams and body butters is produced by a fairtrade organisation in Ghana, West Africa.
+Working with Fairtrade co-operatives to source ingredients and raw materials.
+For example, our Shea Butter and Cocoa Butter used in our face creams and body butters is produced by a fair-trade organisation in Ghana, West Africa.
 In an area of high unemployment and poverty this helps to improve the lives of local people in a sustainable way.

 Choosing to work with great companies like this does make a real difference to communities.
 Freeset works to transform the lives of women in India.
 Formerly trafficked and exploited, they are now part of a community providing homes, education, income and freedom.
 All things we sometimes take for granted.
 Healthcare, childcare, training are all provided and help prevent future exploitation.

-- How do ingredients impact the planet and animals?
+How do ingredients impact the planet and animals?
 Palm Oil is a cheap ingredient in skincare and food.
-Sourcing and growing Palm Oil has devastating consequences for the environment and wildlife.
-We do not use Palm Oil in our skincare.
-Click here to see all the ingredients we avoid!
+Sourcing and growing Palm Oil has devastating consequences for the environment and wildlife so we will never use it.
+See what else we leave out too!